A Fun Craft Project Anyone Can Do

 Do you have a water source in your garden?
 Perhaps you should.
 Bees need water and providing a consistent water source is not a lot of work.

 A bee waterer can be as small and simple as a dripping bucket or as elaborate as a large water garden.
-There are many ways to provide water for bees.
-The project can be a beautiful addition to your garden.

 Why do Bees Need a Water Source?